Glossary of Common HVAC Terms

 Indoor Air Quality (IAQ) refers to the cleanliness and health of the air in a home.

 A series of studies performed to determine the heating or cooling requirements of your home.
-An energy load analysis uses information such as the square footage of your home, window or door areas, insulation quality and local climate to determine the heating and cooling capacity needed by your furnace, heat pump or air conditioner.
-When referring to heating, this is often known as a Heat Loss Analysis, since a home’s heating requirements are determined by the amount of heat lost through the roof, entry ways and walls.
+An energy load analysis uses information such as the square footage of your home, window, or door areas, insulation quality, and local climate to determine the heating and cooling capacity needed by your furnace or air, heat pump, or air conditioner.
+When referring to heating, this is often known as a Heat Loss Analysis, since a home’s heating requirements are determined by the amount of heat lost through the roof, entry ways, and walls.

 Low Boy is a type of furnace configuration in which the furnace is lower in height and occupies more floor space.

 The Minimum Efficiency Reporting Value is the standard comparison of the efficiency of an air filter.
 The MERV scale ranges from 1 (least efficient) to 16 (most efficient), and measures a filter’s ability to remove particles from 3 to 10 microns in size.